abhishekmani12/Mask_Detector/README.md

 ## Future Plans:

 Deployment with ONNX and AWS Lambda.
-Might include an intermediate class as well to the dataset.
+Might include an intermediate class to the dataset.